Post–Cold War era: Background

-Consequences of the fall of the Soviet Union
+Ronald Reagan's campaign for the U.S. presidency in 1980 was focused on the rebuilding of the country.
+Over the next couple of years, the economy was recovering, new foreign policies were implemented, and the market was booming with independence.
+By contrast, the Soviet Union's economy was declining, its military power was declining, and the Soviet leaders overestimated the amount of influence which they had in the world.
+The United States' newfound superpower status allowed American authorities to better engage in negotiations with the Soviet, including terms that would favor the U.S..
+According to Soviet Chairman Leonid Brezhnev, reducing the tension between the U.S. and USSR was necessary to focus on fixing economic issues in the USSR.
+He theorized that rebuilding the USSR would ensure greater economic competition with the U.S..

+At the dawn of the post–Cold War era, the Cold War historian John Lewis Gaddis wrote that the characteristics of the new era are not yet certain but he was certain that the characteristics of it would be very different from the characteristics of the Cold War era, which meant that a turning point of world-historical significance took place:

+Subsequent events after the Cold War

 During the Cold War, much of the policy and the infrastructure of the Western world and the Eastern Bloc had revolved around the capitalist and communist ideologies, respectively, and the possibility of a nuclear warfare.
 The end of the Cold War and the fall of the Soviet Union caused profound changes in nearly every society in the world.
 It enabled renewed attention to be paid to matters that were ignored during the Cold War and has paved the way for greater international cooperation, international organizations, and nationalist movements.
 The European Union expanded and further integrated, and power shifted from the G7 to the larger G20 economies.

 The outcome symbolized a victory of democracy and capitalism which became a manner of collective self-validation for countries hoping to gain international respect.
 With democracy being seen as an important value, more countries began adopting that value.
 Communism ended also in Mongolia, Congo, Albania, Yugoslavia, Afghanistan, and Angola.
 As of 2023, only five countries in the world are still ruled as communist states: China, Cuba, North Korea, Laos, and Vietnam.